macgregor/developer-notes/python/argparse-basics.md

 ## Conclusion
 All of this should be more than enough to make a sophisticated cli.
-Check out my argparse demo below for some more runable examples.
+Check out my argparse demo below for some more runnable examples.

 ### Additional Resources
 * [Argparse Basics Demo](https://github.com/macgregor/demos/blob/master/python/argparse/demo.py)